-How To Enhance Your Emotional Intelligence: Improve Mental Strength
+How To Enhance Your Emotional Intelligence And Improve Mental Strength

-Emotional intelligence is directly relevant to the success of your Law of Attraction work, as it develops the prefrontal cortex of your brain, enhancing focus, reasoning and planning ability—and studies also show that high emotional intelligence is correlated with higher overall life satisfaction.
+Emotional intelligence is directly relevant to the success of your Law of Attraction work, as it develops the prefrontal cortex of your brain, enhancing focus, reasoning and planning ability.
+Plus, studies show that high emotional intelligence is correlated with higher overall life satisfaction.

 Here are ten things you can start doing today if you want to be more emotionally intelligent.

 1. Offer Empathy

 Non-judgmentally trying to understand others is a huge part of emotional intelligence.